What You'll Learn

 The evolution of Applied Behavior Analysis

 But ABA itself is confusing because it can take many forms.
-What they have in common, explains Dr. Susan Epstein, a clinical neuropsychologist at the Child Mind Institute, is that “they are based on a simple concept: Behaviors that are reinforced will increase; behaviors that are not reinforced will reduce and eventually disappear.”
+What they have in common, explains Susan Epstein, PhD, a clinical neuropsychologist, is that “they are based on a simple concept: Behaviors that are reinforced will increase; behaviors that are not reinforced will reduce and eventually disappear.”

 The earliest form of ABA, called Discrete Trial Training (DTT), was the work of Dr. O. Ivaar Lovaas in the 1960s.
 It was extremely structured, breaking down skills and behaviors desirable for children to learn into small, “discrete” components.
 A child would be led through an activity designed to teach each component, repeating the activity exactly the same way many times, earning a reward for each successful completion and, in some cases, punishment for unwanted behavior.
 Training was done as many as 40 hours a week.